 Six Mile Creek is considered one of Alaska’s most accessible yet technical whitewater runs with mostly class IV rapids.
 Located in the Chugach Mountains in Alaska’s Kenai Peninsula, Six Mile Creek is one of the most famous and challenging whitewater rafting runs in Alaska—best suited for an experienced rafter.

-Whitewater Rafting at Tordrillo Mountain Lodge
+Guided Whitewater Rafting Tours at Tordrillo Mountain Lodge

 Tordrillo Mountain Lodge is the perfect jumping-off point for epic Alaska river trips.
 We can easily access some of the best river country in North America by helicopter in minutes.
 Our heli river trips include something for all types of adventurers, whether you want epic whitewater rafting or scenic river rafting and fishing.